 How often do you keep your gun hand empty?
 If your answer is “never,” you better read this post and hopefully, you'll not give me that response again!

-If you sat across the street from my house and watched me unload groceries from the trunk of my car, you’d notice that I do it using my left or non-gun hand only.
+If you sat across the street from my house and watched me unload groceries from the trunk of my car, you’d notice I do it using my left or non-gun hand only.

 In my police academy, holding anything in your gun hand was a sin punishable first by a 500-word essay, and next by 500 pushups for a repeat offense.
 You don’t want to know what happened after your third time.

-If you believe, as I do, that the “fastest drawn gun is the one already in your hand,” then you don’t ever want anything in your gun hand that would slow you down should you need to draw.
+If you believe, as I do, the “fastest drawn gun is the one already in your hand,” then you don’t ever want anything in your gun hand which would slow you down should you need to draw.

 I agree with the gun tactics experts who prefer the positive phrases: “gun hand and support hand,” as opposed to the less appealing “strong hand and weak hand.”
 Most of us have a dominant hand and a non-dominant one, but referring to one as weak and the other as strong is a negative approach.

 Under stress, we revert to how we have been trained.
-If you have developed the bad habit of carrying things in your gun hand, during that moment of life-or-death stress, you want every advantage.
+If you have developed the bad habit of carrying things in your gun hand, during a moment of life-or-death stress, you want every advantage.